ocsf/ocsf-docs/Understanding OCSF.md

 Categories are similar to Tactics, which have unique IDs.
 Event Classes are similar to Techniques, which have unique IDs.
 Profiles are similar to Matrices[^3], which have unique names.
 Type IDs are similar to Procedures which have unique IDs.
 Profiles can filter the Event Classes and Categories similar to how Matrices filter Techniques and Tactics.

 Differences from MITRE ATT&CK are that in OCSF, Event Classes are in only one Category, while MITRE ATT&CK Techniques can be part of multiple Tactics.
-Similarly, MITRE ATT&CK Procedures can be used in multiple Techniques.
+Similarly MITRE ATT&CK Procedures can be used in multiple Techniques.
 MITRE ATT&CK has Sub-techniques while OCSF does not have Sub-Event Classes.[^4]

 OCSF is open and extensible by vendors, and end customers while the content within MITRE ATT&CK is released by MITRE.

 ## Attributes

 Attributes and the dictionary are the building blocks of a schema.
-This section discusses OCSF attribute conventions, requirements, groupings, constraints, and special attributes used in the core cybersecurity schema.
+This section discusses OCSF attribute conventions, requirements, groupings, constraints, and some of the special attributes used in the core cybersecurity schema.

 In general, an attribute from the dictionary has the same meaning everywhere it is used in a schema.
 Some attributes can have a meaning that is overloaded depending on the event class context where they are used.
 In these cases the description of the attribute will be generic and include a ‘see specific usage’ instruction to override its description within the event class context rather than in the dictionary.